NIYITANGA/DrugAccuracy/readme.md

 A machine learning project that predicts the most suitable drug for patients based on their medical characteristics using Random Forest classification.

+## 🌐 Live Demo

+**🚀 Try the live application:** [https://huggingface.co/spaces/TNThom/drug-prediction-system](https://huggingface.co/spaces/TNThom/drug-prediction-system)

+The drug prediction system is deployed and ready to use on Hugging Face Spaces!
+Simply input patient characteristics and get instant drug recommendations with confidence scores.

 ## 🎯 Project Overview

 This project implements a drug recommendation system that analyzes patient data to predict which drug would be most effective.
 The model achieves **97.5% accuracy** in predicting drug outcomes for patients based on their age, sex, blood pressure, cholesterol levels, and sodium-to-potassium ratio.